For those of you unfamiliar with the occasion, it is a quirky little celebration observed in Canada and the United States on the 2nd of February.

-Groundhog Day also happens to be the name of one of my favourite movies.
+Groundhog Day also happens to be one of my favourite movies.

 Bill Murray plays a disgruntled TV weatherman.
 He goes with a crew to Punxsutawney, Pennsylvania to cover the Groundhog Day event.
 A snowstorm moves in and the crew must spend a second night in Punxsutawney.
 When Murray wakes up the “next” day, it is Groundhog Day all over again.
 He continues to relive the same day over and over and only he knows it.
 It’s a very clever film.